Rey Bucanero: Los Guerreros del Infierno (2001–2010)

-La Peste Negra
+La Peste Negra (2010–2011)

-In July and August 2010 Rey Bucanero filled in for Mr. Niebla while he was out with a knee injury and teamed up with La Peste Negra ("The Black Plague") members Negro Casas and El Felino.
-When he began teaming with La Peste Negra Bucanero wore ring gear that looked more like Jack Sparrow from the Pirates of the Caribbean movie series and less like his fellow Guerreros de la Atlantida members.
-He was also given a mascot, a Mini-Estrella wearing a parrot outfit that accompanied him to the ring.
-The parrot was later named Zacarias.

-In August 2010, Rey Bucanero announced that he had left Los Guerreros and joined La Peste Negra because Los Guerreros were more interested in teaming with Olímpico than him.
-On December 3 at Sin Piedad 2010 Bucanero defeated Los Invasores leader Mr. Águila in a Lucha de Apuesta match, forcing Mr. Águila to have his orange mohawk shaved off.
-On January 29, 2011, Bucanero made an appearance for American promotion Pro Wrestling Guerrilla (PWG), during the WrestleReunion 5 weekend, in a match, where he was defeated by Mr. Águila.
+In July and August 2010, Rey Bucanero filled in for Mr. Niebla while he was out with a knee injury and teamed up with La Peste Negra ("The Black Plague") members Negro Casas and El Felino.
+When he began teaming with La Peste Negra, Bucanero wore ring gear that looked more like Jack Sparrow from the Pirates of the Caribbean movie series and less like his fellow Guerreros de la Atlantida members.
+He was also given a mascot, a Mini-Estrella wearing a parrot outfit that accompanied him to the ring, which was later named Zacarias.
+In August, Bucanero announced that he had left Los Guerreros and joined La Peste Negra because Los Guerreros were more interested in teaming with Olímpico than him.
+On December 3, at Sin Piedad ("No Mercy"), Bucanero defeated Los Invasores ("The Invaders") leader Mr. Águila in a Lucha de Apuestas, forcing Mr. Águila to have his orange mohawk shaved off.
+On January 29, 2011, Bucanero lost to Mr. Águila at a show for American promotion Pro Wrestling Guerrilla (PWG), during the WrestleReunion 5 weekend.

-TRT / TGR
+TRT / TGR (2011–2018)

-In April 2011 Bucanero left La Peste Negra to form a new group with El Texano, Jr. and El Terrible, abandoning Zacarias in the process.
-The following month, the group was named La Fuerza TRT.
-On June 21 Bucanero defeated El Hijo del Fantasma to win the NWA World Historic Light Heavyweight Championship.
-On July 31, 2011, Bucanero and Atlantis made an appearance for American promotion Chikara, losing to F.I.S.T. ("Friends In Similar Tights"; Chuck Taylor and Johnny Gargano) via disqualification, when Gargano faked taking a low blow from Atlantis.

-On September 30 at CMLL's 78th Anniversary Show, Bucanero took part in a ten-man hair vs. hair steel cage match, which came down to Bucanero and former Peste Negra partner El Felino.
-In the end, El Felino managed to pin Bucanero, forcing Bucanero to have all his hair shaved off.
-In October 2011, Bucanero became one of four CMLL wrestlers featured in an A&E Latinoamericano documentary series titled El Luchador.
-When El Texano, Jr. left CMLL in late November, Bucanero and El Terrible chose Tiger as the new third member of La Fuerza TRT.

-On June 4, 2013, Bucanero's near two-year reign as the NWA World Historic Light Heavyweight Champion ended, when he lost the title to Diamante Azul.
-On August 11, Bucanero and Terrible removed Tiger from the La Fuerza TRT group and replaced him with Vangelis.
-With Vangelis joining the group, the stable was renamed TRT: La Máquina de la Destrucción ("TRT: The Machine of Destruction").
-On September 14, Bucanero captured the CMLL World Tag Team Championship alongside Tama Tonga, while on tour with New Japan Pro-Wrestling (NJPW).
-Bucanero's tour with NJPW lasted until September 29, and upon his return to CMLL, Bucanero and Tonga began teaming with El Terrible as "Bullet Club Latinoamerica".